-Enrollment will be done via the Spring Bidding Process.
-Once you are enrolled in Design Sprint in a Bidding round or in the special Add/Drop round you will only be able to drop the course via the Exception Request process and only for compelling and emergent reasons.
+Enrollment will be done via the Bidding Process.
+Once you are enrolled in Design Sprint in a Bidding round or in the special Add Only round you will only be able to drop the course via the Exception Request process and only for compelling and emergent reasons.

 *Students who sign-up must commit to participate fully in the program.
 DO NOT SIGN-UP IF YOU ARE UNABLE TO MAKE THE IN-CLASS DATE AT HAAS AND THE IN-COUNTRY WORK DATES.*

-Students are responsible for making their own travel arrangements to/from the program location(s) and obtaining and paying for any required visas.
+Students are responsible for making their own travel arrangements to/from the program location, lodging, and obtaining and paying for any required visas.
 In most cases in-country travel such as transportation to/from the business meetings, and transportation between different cities on the program’s itinerary, will be covered by Haas.
-Double-occupancy, same-gender hotel accommodations are arranged – and paid for – by Haas at a hotel convenient to the course’s venue at the THNK School of Creative Leadership.
 Although it is possible that some meals will be provided, students should expect to pay for their own meals and all incidentals while traveling with the program.

-Students are required to be in-country for all instructional days and actively participate in the program per the itinerary (see dates/times on the Fact Sheet above).
+Students are required to be in-country for all instructional days and actively participate in the program per the itinerary.
 Students who wish to spend additional time in-country are encouraged to do so either before or after the mandatory programming and instructional days.

 Health & Safety Issues